Kizuno18/twitch-gql-ttvdropbot/README.md

 - `integrity` - (default false) if `true` will add the integrity check to the request

 Send a raw query through GraphQL

-# About

-Made by poespas ( me@poespas.me ) edited by Zarg for the use with TTVDropBot